konflux-ci/architecture/ADR/0039-workspace-deprecation.md

 of it, and offer an alternative implementation based on native Kubernetes APIs and other successful cloud native open source projects.

-We inherited the "workspace" concept from our early days when we expected to be integrated with the [KCP] project.
-Long ago (over a year at the time of this writing), we decided to remove [KCP] from the architecture of the Konflux project.

-In order to support multi-cluster deployment, [kubesaw] was used instead of KCP.

 Today, Workspaces are an important concept in the Konflux user experience.
 The user onboards into a workspace of their own.
 A team member of theirs may add them to a team workspace.
 As a platform administrator, if you hear about a user having trouble, you'll ask them what workspace they're working in.